daos-stack/daos/utils/debug/README-gdb.md

 ## Memory Corruption Tips

-When the `free()` function is failing it could be due to some buffer overflow which have corrupted the header of a malloc chunck.
+When the `free()` function is failing it could be due to some buffer overflow which have corrupted the header of a malloc chunk.
-The size of a malloc chunck is defined by the `MALLOC_HEADER_SIZE` constant and is located just before the chunk of storage return by malloc.
+The size of a malloc chunk is defined by the `MALLOC_HEADER_SIZE` constant and is located just before the chunk of storage return by malloc.

 ## Buffer Overflow Example

-A code simulating a buffer overlfow could be find in _examples/src/malloc\_overflow.c_.
+A code simulating a buffer overflow could be find in _examples/src/malloc\_overflow.c_.

 ### With the Call Stack